khaledrazem/SEGP2021/README.md

 pip install django
 ```

-To download the rest of the prerequisites that are needed to run our project, kindly click and run the <strong>Prerequisites.cmd</strong> file.
+To download the rest of the prerequisite packages that are needed to run our project, kindly click and run the <strong>Prerequisites.cmd</strong> file.

 ## Installing